everit-org/coding-conventions/README.md

 ### ArtifactId

 The artifactId must start with groupId and must be followed with the name of the repository (replacing all '-' with '.').
-In case of API projects the "api" ending in the artifactId is unnecessary and not recommended.

 E.g.:
- - org.everit.osgi.resource
+ - org.everit.osgi.resource.api
  - org.everit.osgi.resource.ri
  - org.everit.osgi.resource.ext